 The hot water is good.

-Laodicea was a wealthy city which minted their own coins.
+Laodicea was a wealthy city that minted its own coins.

-After a major earthquake hit the region - it is attested that Laodicea refused to accept money from the Roman government to help rebuild.
+After a major earthquake hit the region, Laodicea refused to accept money from the Roman government to help rebuild.
 They wanted to do it themselves.

 "You say, 'I am rich; I have acquired great wealth and do not need a thing" (Rev. 3:17).

-You can see in the photos below the clogged water pipes from the main fountain of Laodicea.
+In the photos below, you can see the clogged water pipes from the central fountain of Laodicea.

-The water very quickly crusted the inside of the pipes and they had to continually replace or add new ones.
+The water very quickly crusted the pipes inside, and they had to replace or add new ones continually.

-You can see in the photos below the clogged water pipes from the main fountain of Laodicea.
+In the photos below, you can see the clogged water pipes from the central fountain of Laodicea.

-The water very quickly crusted the inside of the pipes and they had to continually replace or add new ones.
+The water very quickly crusted the pipes inside, and they had to replace or add new ones continually.

-John, in Revelation, is using the metaphor of the water found in Laodicea vs. the water found in Hierapolis and Colossae.
+In the book of Revelation, John uses the metaphor of the water found in Laodicea versus that found in Hierapolis and Colossae.

 "Even the land was defiled; so I punished it for its sin, and the land vomited out its inhabitants" (Lev.
 18:25)